paypal/nemo-docs/plugins.md

 	//nemo.view.login and nemo.view.profile access those view objects which were generated
 	//from corresponding locator/profile.json and locator/login.json files

-	//nemo.user.client (accesses the RESTful endpoints for creating/modifying accounts directly)
-	//nemo.user.users.simple (has a JSON representation of the user created during the Nemo setup routine)

 	//proceed with automation
 });